danielgimenes/jythonEasierCoercion/README.md

 Use python libraries in Java WITHOUT need of python classes to implement Java interfaces (normal Jython method).

+jythonForcedCoersion library allows you to create and/or convert Python objects of a library to Java objects and assign them to a Java reference variable of a type (interface) that you create.
+It uses Jython, and the difference from 'pure' Jython is that jythonForcedCoersion doesn't need that you modify Python library classes so they implement the Java interface.
+There are two 'modes' of use, Easy and AuxClass, described above.

+### Easy mode

+If all Python object data is accessible through methods (gets and sets; accessors and mutators) this is the mode.
+Create a Java interface with the methods you're going to use, and let jythonForcedCoersion do it's work.

+### AuxClass mode

+This mode is specific for using when some data in Python class is not provided through methods (in other works, the class provides public attributes and no gets or sets).

 ## Status

 under development (not production ready)

 ## Usage

-To use jythonForceCoersion get a `JythonObjectManager` object by calling `JythonObjectManager.getInstance()` and use the methods below for creating and converting objects.
+To use jythonForcedCoersion get a `JythonObjectManager` object by calling `JythonObjectManager.getInstance()` and use the methods below for creating and converting objects.

 ```java
 	Object createObject(Class<?> returnInterfaceType, String pythonClassPackage, String pythonClassName) throws JythonInstantiationException, JythonDynamicCoersionException